roar109/service-health/README.md

 Read each line of the file in this format `hostname.com,port`

 For the balancer urls by default uses 8180 as port

+For projects you need launch the project-health.launch in eclipse, will look for a project-list.txt on c:, the format is: server,port,contextpath